Virtual Machine auto-discovery

 Upon save(if you haven’t scheduled the discovery), you can run it from list, view or edit page using “Run now” button or link.

-Added since v5.5.5.
-You can choose one of three actions for a stale VM.
+This section allows you to choose one of three actions for a stale [deleted / no longer discovered] VM.

 - Remove Host Association.
 This is default.
 Host association is removed.